gapeno/caraAcara/README.md

 # caraAcara

 A cloud-native platform for 2-player board games.
-Players connect in real time via WebSockets — no account required, just enter a name, pick a game, and share the link.
+Players connect in real time via WebSockets.

+Just enter a name, pick a game, and share the link.

 ## Architecture